-Local authorities are responsible for registering two types of exempt waste operations and these are T3 and T7 activities.
-All others are dealt with by the Environment Agency.
+Local authorities are responsible for registering two types of exempt waste operations:

-- The total quantity of waste stored at any one time must not exceed 10 tonnes
+- total quantity of waste stored at any one time must not exceed 10 tonnes

-- The waste must be stored in a secure location with sealed drainage
+- waste must be stored in a secure location with sealed drainage

-- Must not be used for the removal of plastic and rubber from scrap cable or any asbestos contaminant
+- must not involve the removal of plastic and rubber from scrap cable or any asbestos contaminant

 To qualify as a T7 exempt waste operation the activity must also meet the following criteria:

-- The total quantity of waste treated over any period of 1 hour should not exceed 20 tonnes
+- total quantity of waste treated over any period of one hour should not exceed 20 tonnes

-- The total quantity of waste stored at any one time must not exceed 200 tonnes
+- total quantity of waste stored at any one time must not exceed 200 tonnes

-- The waste must be stored in a secure location prior to treatment
+- waste must be stored in a secure location prior to treatment

-- Must not release into air certain substance (defined in paragraph 6(3) of Part I of Schedule 1 of the Environmental Permitting (England and Wales) Regulations 2010 except in quantities which are so trivial that it is incapable of causing pollution or its capacity to cause pollution is insignificant
+- must not release into air certain substances (defined in paragraph 6(3) of Part I of Schedule 1 of the Environmental Permitting (England and Wales) Regulations 2010) except in quantities which are so trivial that it is incapable of causing pollution or its capacity to cause pollution is insignificant

-However, if you cannot meet the specific criteria then it is likely that a full permit under the Environmental Permitting Regulations is required.
-Please go to our Industrial Emissions page and download the relevant application form.
+If you cannot meet the specific criteria then it is likely that a full permit is required.
+Apply for an environmental permit online via the gov.uk website.